unlock-protocol/docs/docs/README.md

 As consumers, you want to easily unlock access to your favorite websites, or be part of communities.
 Unlock represents these memberships as [Non Fungible Tokens](https://en.wikipedia.org/wiki/Non-fungible_token).
 These tokens are directly linked to your Ethereum wallet.
 If you do not have a wallet, or do not care about owning one, you should consider our Unlock User accounts which make it trivial for anyone to unlock content with their credit cards.

 We also built a [_keychain_](https://app.unlock-protocol.com/keychain/) for consumers to easily view all of their memberships and use them.
-This involves cancelling them, transferring them or printing codes to assert ownership (very useful for tickets!)
+This involves canceling them, transferring them or printing codes to assert ownership (very useful for tickets!)